django-crispy-forms/django-crispy-forms/docs/contributing.rst

 commits, a topic branch **must** be limited in scope to a single ``issue`` as submitted to an issue tracker.

-Also since github pegs and syncs a pull request to a specific branch, it is the **ONLY** way that you can submit more than one fix at a time.
+Also since GitHub pegs and syncs a pull request to a specific branch, it is the **ONLY** way that you can submit more than one fix at a time.
 If you submit a pull from your master branch, you can't make any more commits to your master without those getting added to the pull.